taurusilver7/insight/README.md

 3. Install dependencies & run migrations `yarn install && yarn migrate`
 4. Ready to boot the server with `yarn dev`
 5. Acess the REST api endpoint at url `http://localhost:3000` or the port you specified at `.env`

+## Build

+Add the dependencies & dev-dependencies to the api.

+## Running via Docker

+To run Bookie via Docker, set the `DB_HOST` environment variable to `"mysql"` in the `.env` file.
+Then run the following command: `docker compose up --build`

+his will build and run the Docker container for the app and the MySQL database.
+You can then access the app at `http://localhost:3000`.

+Make sure that you have Docker installed on your machine before running this command.
+You can download Docker